cmdbug/YOLOv5_NCNN/README.md

 ### iOS:
 - Copy .param and .bin from "android_YOLOV5_NCNN\app\src\main\assets" to "iOS_YOLOv5NCNN\YOLOv5NCNN\res"
-- If it prompts that net.h can't be found, you need to download it from the ncnn official website or compile .framework yourself and replace it in the project.
-If opencv2.framework is useful, you need to download it again and replace it in the project.
+- If it prompts that net.h can't be found, you need to download it from the ncnn official website or compile .framework(20201208) yourself and replace it in the project.
+If opencv2.framework(2.4.13) is useful, you need to download it again and replace it in the project.
 - The default library used by iOS does not include vulkan and bitcode.

 ### Android：